Coronavirus – frequently asked questions

 In light of the Prime Minister’s statement on Monday 16 March, we have decided to cancel all Colston Hall Presents shows until the end of Thursday 30 April.

-In light of the Mayor’s announcement on Tuesday 25 March cancelling all major events until July we regret to say that we will be postponing our Colston Hall Presents Harbourside shows with Belle & Sebastian (Fri 17 July) and Nile Rodgers & CHIC (Wed 16 and Thu 17 July).
+In light of the Mayor’s announcement on Tuesday 25 March cancelling all major events until July we regret to say that we have rescheduled our Colston Hall Presents Harbourside shows with Nile Rodgers & CHIC (Wed 16 and Thu 17 July) to July 2021.
+We hope to also reschedule Belle & Sebastian (Fri 17 July) and are working hard to confirm a new future date.

 All remaining Colston Hall Presents events scheduled to take place between 1 May and the end of July will continue to be reviewed, and we will make a further announcement on the status of these events shortly.